uzair-khn/Active_Directory/README.md

         Choose Windows 10 standard (User Desktop Experience) & Custom Setting, when installing it. <br/>
         ***Its time for a coffee break ☕️***

+### ⚙️ Configuring Windows Server 2019
+- Open Windows Server 2019, and it seeems to be very complicated but it is not.
+  - First, Open the the network connection window, and change the Ethernet names for ease like: <br/>
+    Path: Ethernet -> Properties -> Details <br/>
+    Ethernet having home ip address like 10.?.?.? or 192.?.?.?     -->  Rename it to "Internet" <br/>
+    Ethernet having loop back ip address like 162.?.?.? or 127.?.?.?     -->  Rename it to "Internal" <br/>

+  - Assign IPs now to the Ethernet:
+    For Internal -- <br/> Change IP to **172.16.0.1**, mask to **255.255.255.0** & DNS to **127.0.0.1"** (loopback as this server act as DNS also).